dashpay/docs/introduction/information.rst

   included in two blocks, three confirmations for three blocks, and so on.
 The probability of a transaction being reversed (double spent) diminishes exponentially with every block and subsequent confirmation.
-  Six confirmations is usually considered "safe" and irreversable.
+  Six confirmations is usually considered "safe" and irreversible.

 Confirmed Transactions
   Transactions that are processed by miners and considered irreversible,